Questions to Ask When Looking for a CPA

 It is impossible to evaluate your business’ financial health when your books are behind.
 Old data cannot predict cash flow, track your revenue, or indicate if you are profitable.
 Out-of-date books may prevent you from making the best financial decisions for your business.

 A professional bookkeeper can bring your books up to date.
 Bookkeepers input and classify your monthly activity.
 They also generate vital monthly reports such as Profit & Loss statements and Balance Sheets, which display your total income and expenses and your assets and liabilities, respectively.
-They also provide actionable insight to the current state of your finances.
-Xendoo bookkeepers reconcile your books weekly to keep you on track for future success.
+They also provide actionable insight to the current state of your finances. xendoo bookkeepers reconcile your books weekly to keep you on track for future success.

 Guess what!
 You are not alone.
 25% of business owners are behind on their bookkeeping.
-Whether you are behind a few months or a few years, Xendoo will bring your finances up to date in no time.
+Whether you are behind a few months or a few years, xendoo will bring your finances up to date in no time.
 To get your books caught up, click here.

 #3.
 You are Not Sure if You are Doing Your Books Correctly